Arafatulislamantor/YouTubeReVanced/README.md

 ## Non-Root Variant Required [MicroG](https://github.com/TeamVanced/VancedMicroG/releases/download/v0.2.24.220220-220220001/microg.apk)

 ## Updating
-The modules support Magisk update which means you will receive updates from your Magisk app, downloading from github releases and reflashing is not necessary.
+Downloading from github releases.
-To be able to update YouTube Vanced version, you will need to:
+To be able to update YouTube ReVanced version, you will need to:

- * Disable the ReVanced Module

- * Reboot

  * Update YouTube ReVanced